 Historically, before we established our offshore holding structure, our PRC operating entity, Hywin Wealth Management established Haiyin Wealth Management (Hong Kong) Limited in Hong Kong, which thereafter acquired our HK licensed companies, Hywin International Insurance Broker Limited and Hywin Asset Management (Hong Kong) Limited.
-Under the applicable PRC laws and regulations, PRC entities need to obtain approvals from or file with the National Development and Reform Commission, or the NDRC and the Ministry of Commerce, or the MOFCOM, or their local branches before conducting any overseas investments, and are also required to apply for additional approvals or file or make certain amendments if any change occurs to such overseas investments.
-Hywin Wealth Management has filed with the relevant branch of the MOFCOM and NDRC for investing in Haiyin Wealth Management (Hong Kong) Limited, but failed to update such filing for Haiyin Wealth Management (Hong Kong) Limited.
+Under the applicable PRC laws and regulations, PRC entities need to obtain approvals from or file with the NDRC and the MOFCOM, or their local branches before conducting any overseas investments, and are also required to apply for additional approvals or file or make certain amendments if any change occurs to such overseas investments.
+Hywin Wealth Management has filed with the relevant branch of the MOFCOM and the NDRC for investing in Haiyin Wealth Management (Hong Kong) Limited, but failed to update such filing for Haiyin Wealth Management (Hong Kong) Limited's further investments in Hywin International Insurance Broker Limited and Hywin Asset Management (Hong Kong) Limited.
 As of the date of this annual report, we have not received any rectification requirements or penalties from the NDRC or the MOFCOM.
 However, we cannot assure you that these rectifications will fully satisfy the relevant regulatory authorities' requirements or we will not be subject to investigation or scrutiny from regulators even though we had not yet received any negative opinion or penalty for our historical overseas investments so far.
 If the NDRC or the MOFCOM imposes any penalties on us or requires us to make any further rectifications, our business and results of operations may be materially and adversely affected.